 - Greater than 680

-How will this help borrowers with lower scores?
+How does this help borrowers with lower scores?

-The lender won’t be at risk of losing its FHA credentials if its lower credit score loans are performing similarly to loans within the same credit score bracket.
+A lender is no longer at risk of losing its FHA credentials if its lower credit score loans are performing similarly to loans within the same credit score bracket.
 In addition, the comparison will be made nationwide, not just in the lender’s geographical region.

 Here’s how it might look in real life.
 Lender X issues 100 loans to borrowers with scores below 640.
 Three qualifying borrowers eventually stop making their payments, giving Lender X a “bad loan” rate of 3%.